WordProof is a relatively new plugin that uses a decentralized database to help, as it puts it, democratize publishing.

 Search engines also hate fraud and blockchain is your proof that you didn’t tamper with the content and are being 100% honest.

-Finally, for everyone that’s concern about structure data, WordProof outputs your blockchain timestamp as structure data in Schema.org markup.
-I mean, they really got you cover, right?
+Finally, for everyone that’s concerned about structure data, WordProof outputs your blockchain timestamp as structure data in Schema.org markup.
+I mean, they really got you covered, right?

 So begin now, before your competition!